 Make everything you need to use easily accessible from your chair, and for goodness sake, keep the clutter to a bare minimum.
 I could go on about organization, but that’s for another day.
 The less physical stuff you have in your eyesight, the more focussed you’ll be able to be while you’re working.

 Sometimes a change of space can really work wonders for swinging you back into a productive mood.
-I put a lot of time into making my home office somewhere I want to go in the morning, but around 3:00 I am sick of it and do not want to be there anymore, regardless of how pretty or inspiring it is.
-When that feeling sets in, I either take myself out to a coffee shop down the block, or I move to another spot in my apartment for a fresh view and outlook on the rest of the day.
+I put a lot of time into making my home office somewhere I want to go in the morning, but around 3:00 I am sick of it and do not want to be there anymore, regardless of how organized or inspiring it is.
+When that feeling sets in, I either take myself out to a coffee shop in my neighborhood, or I move to another spot in my apartment for a fresh view and outlook on the rest of the day.

 At home, my second workspace is just my dining room table, or sometimes the couch (that’s when having a MacBook Air comes in handy).
 It doesn’t need to be much, but just moving to another spot usually gives me a second wind to keep on going through the end of the day.
 I often change spots when I’m transitioning between one task and another to give myself that feeling of starting totally fresh again.

 These are just a few of the ways I’ve found to help myself get work done.
-What about you guys?
+What about you?
 What are some of the creative ways you coerce yourself into being productive at home?